Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 It might be worth it maxing out a big-star weapon for some Thrift-character to get a big early boost to your attack power.
 Hanging out in high miasma fights tends to drop some weapons that have a boosted innate power; with any luck, you can replace big-star and 4-star weapons pretty soon with a dropped weapon and that way increase your effectiveness while waiting for those 5-star weapons to arrive.
 Ultimately, there is no alternative to 5-star weapons that you've hand-crafted and set-up yourself.

 Try to unlock Mystic Bells so that dropped items are vacuumed towards your character so that you don't miss anything in the heat of fighting.
+Procurement in your weapon also duplicates all item drops all of the time, which essentially cuts the grind short by half.
+Incredibly useful to have.

 ## Useful weapon traits?